What are week rates for groups?

-Most groups stay at the Farm in tents or the barn.
-However, because each week is tailored to your group, some will stay at the “Grange” (Inside and with Bunk beds for twelve folk) in White Swan, roughly 20 minutes from the Farm.
+Some groups stay at the Farm in tents or the barn.
+However, Many will stay at the “Grange” and/or Methodist church in White Swan; roughly 20 minutes from the Farm.

 We are a church group and are hoping to arrive early or stay later.
 Is there a place for us to stay?

 Those of your who are looking for a place to stay either before or after your week on the out here can contact Englewood Christian Church () or the United Christian Church of Yakima (); there are also several churches in Seattle who have hosted groups.